Cray-HPE/docs-csm/install/pxe_boot_troubleshooting.md

 Then reboot the NCN one more time.

 ### Restart KEA
-In some cases rebooting the KEA pod has resolved pxe issues.
+In some cases rebooting the KEA pod has resolved PXE issues.

 Get KEA pod
 ```